Travel resources

 Funding for studying and working abroad

-Below are funding options Conestoga students who join international experience activities can apply for.
+Below is funding available to Conestoga students who join international experience activities.
 All students applying to study abroad are encouraged to apply.

 Scotiabank Global Citizenship Award (three awards available)

-This award is open to study abroad and work abroad students.
-Each year, up to three students will be selected to receive Scotiabank Global Citizenship Awards to support international experience activities, including an approved study abroad or work experience.
-Students who have applied to work abroad through the co-op office can apply for this award.
+Each year, up to three students will be selected to receive Scotiabank Global Citizenship Awards valued at $3,000 per student to support international experience activities, including an approved study abroad or work experience.
+Recipients of this award must have a minimum 3.0 GPA and have been accepted to a study abroad term or overseas work experience.
+This award is offered to students in any Conestoga program for fall, winter, and spring terms.

 If selected, the funding outlined above is given to the student at the end of the study/work abroad term/timeframe.
 Students must successfully complete the semester/activities and return to Conestoga to be eligible.